All About Pediatric Ependymoma

 The primary treatment for ependymoma is surgical resection of the tumor.
 This will be performed by a neurosurgeon, who is a surgeon specialized in doing brain surgery.
 The goal of surgery is to completely remove the tumor, which is called gross total resection.
 Studies have shown that children who have a gross total resection have better long-term outcomes.
 After the surgery a child will have a post-operative CT or MRI scan to look for residual tumor.
 Patients may need more than one surgery to remove the tumor if there appears to be left over tumor after the first surgery.
 Sometimes the whole tumor cannot be removed because doing so would cause too much harm to the normal brain structures.

-Children will receive high doses of radiation to the area of the original ependymoma.
+Children with ependymoma need to receive high doses of radiation to the area of the original ependymoma.
 If the MRI of the spine or lumbar puncture shows that the tumor spread to other areas, a patient will also need radiation to the spine as well.
 If the tumor was in the infratentorial brain, which is the lower part of the brain near the middle of the back of the head and includes the cerebellum and the brainstem, radiation therapy is needed even if the whole tumor was removed to improve the chance of survival.
 If the tumor is in the supratentorial brain, which is the part of the brain above the cerebellum, then sometimes the child does not need radiation if there was a gross total resection.
-Some infants can be cured with surgery and chemotherapy alone in order to avoid radiation therapy exposure to their very young brains.
-Sometimes doctors will try to wait as long as possible to use radiation to treat ependymomas in children less than 3 years of age due to the long-term side effects of radiation therapy on the developing brain.

 What happens if the tumor comes back?

 If a child has a recurrence of his or her ependymoma, the best approach is to surgically remove the recurrent tumor, if possible.
 Often, further radiation is offered as well.
 The most common place for an ependymoma to recur is at the primary tumor site.
-Recurrent disease is sometimes not curable, but a combination of surgery, chemotherapy and/or radiation therapy may help a child have fewer symptoms and improve quality of life.
+Recurrent disease is often curable.
+Sometimes radiation for recurrent ependymoma needs to include the entire brain and spine, but not always.
+Even when recurrent ependymoma cannot be cured, a combination of surgery, chemotherapy and/or radiation therapy may help a child have fewer symptoms and improve quality of life.

 After treatment for childhood cancer, the patient will be followed closely to monitor for the cancer coming back, to help them heal from ongoing side effects, and to help them to transition to survivorship.
 Initially they will be seen often and have ongoing tests to monitor their health.
 Children who had an ependymoma will be monitored closely with MRI imaging for many years to evaluate for a recurrence of their tumor.
 Typically this is done every 3 months for the first 1 to 2 years after treatment, followed by every 6 months for the next 3 years.